Hello and thank you for choosing to surf with UP2U Surf School Bali.

 As part of our programme, we encourage our guests to do some research.
 Below is our Lesson 1 (L1) programme - these topics will be covered when you do your first lesson.

-Please feel free to ask our surf coaches about the topics covered.
+Please ask our surf coaches about the topics covered.

 Safety is the most important thing at UP2U Surf School Bali.